arthurk/django-disqus/README.markdown

 - Export django.contrib.comments to DISQUS
 - Dump comments from DISQUS into a local JSON file
 - Templatetags
+- Exporting Comments as WXR

-The documentation is available at [http://arthurk.github.com/django-disqus/](http://arthurk.github.com/django-disqus/).
+The documentation is available at [http://django-disqus.readthedocs.org/](http://django-disqus.readthedocs.org/).